josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 - sexualisation;
 - institutional disbelief;
 - coercive messaging;
+- threats made through relatives;

 across apparently separate cases.

-This can make women an early transnational recognition public.
+Women may therefore form one early transnational recognition public.

-It does not make women:
+That does not make women:

 - politically uniform;
 - biologically intuitive;
-- automatically correct.
+- automatically correct;
+- equally safe to amplify.

+Warnings can be translated unequally.

+One woman’s account may receive international attention while another’s remains private, untranslated or unsafe to preserve.

 The gendered-recognition analysis continues in: